imthaghost/shareit/README.md

   </a> -->
 </p>
 <p align="center">
 Share images and videos anonymously with a single command!
+No need to worry or wonder where the media is being stored, the URL is added directly to your clipboard so just paste and go!
 </p>
 <br>
 <!-- <p align="center"><a href="https://goclone.herokuapp.com/">Official Website</a></p> -->